 That will strongly depend on a few things.
 For instance, where you’re going (São Paulo and Rio de Janeiro were hit the hardest), if you wash your hands thoroughly/often, if you don’t touch your face, if you’re not among many people, etc., etc., etc.

 But know that there are hundreds of fatalities every single day, so you should ask yourself if you want to enter the country in this period.

 Current entry requirements for Brazil

-As I said, tourists are free to arrive in Brazil by air, only people who live in Brazil may arrive by land or sea.
+As I said, tourists are free to arrive in Brazil by air, only Brazilians and residents may arrive by land or sea.

-The international tourists who travel to Brazil for a stay up to 90 days must present the following documents to the airline company before departure:
+Tourists are only allowed to stay up to 90 days and must present the following documents to the airline company before departure: